 TNF inhibitors help block this protein’s production, thereby reducing inflammation.

 According to a summary of evidence published in Expert Review of Clinical Pharmacology, clinical trials have shown that all five types of TNF inhibitors can limit the progression of PsA.

 Side effects of TNF inhibitors

 TNF inhibitors suppress the immune system.
 As a result, they raise the risk of infection, such as influenza or sinus infection.

-Other potential side effects of TNF inhibitors include a rash, headaches, nausea, and pain and swelling at the injection site.
+Other potential side effects of TNF inhibitors include skin rash, headache, nausea, and pain and swelling at the injection site.

-In rare cases, people taking TNF inhibitors have experienced more severe adverse effects, including:
+In rare cases, people taking TNF inhibitors experience more severe adverse effects, including:

 - liver problems